nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-3.14 A productive land management system

-Integrated control plan

-According to the Land Commissioner Department, 82% of Sri Lanka’s total land area,

-which stands at 6.6 million hectares, belongs to the government, while the remaining
+According to the Land Commissioner Department, 82% of Sri Lanka’s total land area, which stands at 6.6 million hectares, belongs to the government, while the remaining

 18%, amounting to 1.2 million hectares, is private land.
-32% of the 5.4 million hectares

-that belong to the state, which is 1.7 million hectares, are forests.
-In general, lands have

-been categorized as agricultural, commercial, or residential according to their usage for

-ease of administration and management.
+32% of the 5.4 million hectares that belong to the state, which is 1.7 million hectares, are forests.
+In general, lands have been categorized as agricultural, commercial, or residential according to their usage for ease of administration and management.

-The ordinances and regulations imposed during the colonial period to control land resources

-have made a significant impact on land management in Sri Lanka.
-The governments after

-the independence did not make any special effort to scientifically amend these laws for the

-well-being of the country and its people.
-Instead, some land reforms and policies aimed

-at land distribution, driven by narrow intentions, have contributed to socio-economic

-inequality.
-Issues related to land ownership have remained unresolved for a long time,

-leading to various social disparities.
+The ordinances and regulations imposed during the colonial period to control land resources have made a significant impact on land management in Sri Lanka.
+The governments after the independence did not make any special effort to scientifically amend these laws for the well-being of the country and its people.
+Instead, some land reforms and policies aimed at land distribution, driven by narrow intentions, have contributed to socio-economic inequality.
+Issues related to land ownership have remained unresolved for a long time, leading to various social disparities.

 #### Principles